jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (h) any other information requested by the Secretary.
 (4) The Secretary may return an incomplete application, and the accompanying documents and any fee, to an applicant.

-### 36 Secretary must investigate applicant for class 3 operator's licence
+### 36 Secretary must investigate applicant for class 3 operator’s licence
-(1) The Secretary must undertake any investigations the Secretary considers necessary to determine whether an applicant is eligible and suitable to be granted a class 3 operator's licence.
+(1) The Secretary must undertake any investigations the Secretary considers necessary to determine whether an applicant is eligible and suitable to be granted a class 3 operator’s licence.
 (2) In undertaking investigations, the Secretary may— (a) require the applicant to provide further information relating to the application and to undergo an independent investigation into its financial position and credit history by a person nominated by the Secretary:
-  (b) require the police, a Government agency (except for the Inland Revenue Department), or a racing code to provide information about, or comment on, the applicant (including the organiser of the class 3 gambling and the officers of the society) or other matters concerning the application:
+  (b) require the Police, a government agency (except for the Inland Revenue Department), or a racing code to provide information about, or comment on, the applicant (including the organiser of the class 3 gambling and the officers of the society) or other matters concerning the application:
-  (c) refer to the police a copy of the application and any further information provided by the applicant.
+  (c) refer to the Police a copy of the application and any further information provided by the applicant.
 (3) If a racing code is required to provide information about a person, then it must provide any information that it holds that relates to—
   (a) breaches, within the last 10 years, by the person of any rules of racing made under the Racing Act 2003 or the Racing Act 1971; or
   (b) the conviction, within the last 10 years, of the person for an offence against the Racing Act 2003 or the Racing Act 1971.
 (4) A person required to provide information under this section must provide the information as promptly as is reasonable in the circumstances.
 (5) Subsection (2) does not limit subsection (1).

-**Grant of class 3 operator's licence**
+**Grant of class 3 operator’s licence**

-### 37 Grounds for granting class 3 operator's licence
+### 37 Grounds for granting class 3 operator’s licence
-(1) The Secretary must refuse to grant a class 3 operator's licence unless the Secretary is satisfied that— (a) the gambling to which the application relates is class 3 gambling; and (b) the applicant's purpose in conducting class 3 gambling is to raise money for authorised purposes; and (c) the applicant's proposed gambling operation is financially viable; and (d) the applicant will maximise the net proceeds from the class 3 gambling and minimise the operating costs of that gambling; and
+(1) The Secretary must refuse to grant a class 3 operator’s licence unless the Secretary is satisfied that— (a) the gambling to which the application relates is class 3 gambling; and (b) the applicant’s purpose in conducting class 3 gambling is to raise money for authorised purposes; and (c) the applicant’s proposed gambling operation is financially viable; and (d) the applicant will maximise the net proceeds from the class 3 gambling and minimise the operating costs of that gambling; and
   (e) the net proceeds from the class 3 gambling will be applied to or distributed for authorised purposes; and (f) the applicant is able to comply with applicable regulatory requirements; and (g) any investigations carried out by the Secretary do not cause the Secretary not to be satisfied about the suitability of the applicant, any officers of the applicant, or the organiser of the gambling.
 (2) In assessing financial viability under subsection (1)(c), the Secretary must consider, among other things, the ability of the applicant to both reward winners and apply or distribute the net proceeds from the class 3 gambling to or for authorised purposes.
-(3) The Secretary may refuse to grant a class 3 operator's licence if an applicant fails to provide the information requested by the Secretary in accordance with section 36.
+(3) The Secretary may refuse to grant a class 3 operator’s licence if an applicant fails to provide the information requested by the Secretary in accordance with section 36.
-(4) If the Secretary decides to refuse to grant a class 3 operator's licence, the Secretary must notify the applicant of— (a) the reason for the decision; and
+(4) If the Secretary decides to refuse to grant a class 3 operator’s licence, the Secretary must notify the applicant of— (a) the reason for the decision; and
   (b) the right to appeal the decision; and
   (c) the process to be followed for an appeal under section 46.

-### 38 Content and conditions of class 3 operator's licence
+### 38 Content and conditions of class 3 operator’s licence
-(1) A class 3 operator's licence must include the following information and conditions:
+(1) A class 3 operator’s licence must include the following information and conditions:
   (a) the name of the society that holds the licence; and (b) the commencement date and expiry date of the licence; and (c) if the licence authorises regular gambling, a statement to that effect; and (d) a specific description of the authorised purposes to or for which net proceeds from the class 3 gambling are intended to be applied or distributed; and
   (e) any other information or conditions added by the Secretary.
-(2) The conditions that the Secretary may add to a class 3 operator's licence include— (a) conditions intended to minimise risks of players becoming problem gamblers:
+(2) The conditions that the Secretary may add to a class 3 operator’s licence include— (a) conditions intended to minimise risks of players becoming problem gamblers:
   (b) conditions concerning the management of the gambling, including the records that must be maintained and reporting requirements:
   (c) conditions concerning the management, application, and distribution of funds derived from gambling and from the investment of those funds: